oroinc/documentation/commerce/admin_guide/workflows/checkout.rst

 .. image:: /admin_guide/img/workflows/checkout/CheckoutViewPageBackoffice.png

-Within the Workflows grid, you can perform the following actions for the Checkout workflow:
+On the page of all workflows, you can perform the following actions for the Checkout workflow:

 * View the workflow: |IcView|
 * Deactivate / Activate the workflow: |IcDeactivate| / |IcActivate|